AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/beelzebulb.md

 1. **Nmap**<br><br>

      Now that I have found the IP address for the target machine.
-We should scan to see what we can find on the target network.
+I should scan to see what I can find on the target network.

      ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_3.png){:height="75%" width="75%"}

-     As we can see here there are two ports open on the target network.
+     I can see here there are two ports open on the target network.
 Port 22 - ssh, and port 80 - http.
-We should verify whether or not there is an active url.
+I should verify whether or not there is an active url.

      ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_4.png)